Capacity: 750 MW

 - This extremely hot steam is pumped at high pressure into a turbine, which is basically a giant fan.

-- The turbine spins.
-The movement causes a powerful electromagnet within the turbine to create electrons.
+- The turbine spins the generator.
+The movement causes a powerful electromagnet within the generator to create electrons.

 - The electrons produce an electrical current.
 Electricity is then transported out of the power station via transmission lines.